avasquez9999/Predicting-Student-Performance/README.md

 **Implementation:** Use the XGBoost library to train the model.
 **Cross-Validation:**
 Technique: Split the data into multiple folds, train the model on a subset, and evaluate on the remaining fold.
-Implementation: Use scikit-learn's cross_val_score function.
+Implementation: Use sci-kit-learn's cross_val_score function.

 **Neural Networks:**
 **Assumption:** Complex relationships between features and the target variable.